The Expert Group on Environmental Performance Reviews consists of experts from member countries who provide guidance to the EPR programme.

 Ms. Olivera Kujundžić (Montenegro)

-Ms. Olivera Kujundžić is advisor in the Ministry of Sustainable Development and Tourism of Montenegro.
-She is in charge of air quality legislation and policy.
-She is also appointed as National Focal Point for the Convention on Long-Range Transboundary Air Pollution.
-In addition, she is the Coordinator for Air Quality in the National Team for negotiation of accession to EU for Chapter 27 – Environment and Climate change.
+Ms. Olivera Kujundžić is advisor in the Ministry of Sustainable Development and Tourism, in charge for air quality legislation and policy, appointed as National Focal Point for the Convention on Long-Transboundary Air Pollution of Montenegro, Coordinator for Air Quality in the National Team for negotiation of accession to EU for Chapter 27 – Environment and Climate change.
 Previously, she was engaged by Italian Ministry for Environment, Land and Sea as a legal expert in long-term bilateral programme of cooperation between Italy and Western Balkan countries as a member of Environmental Legal Team of the University of Siena.
 She worked with various international environmental organizations and projects such as Regional Environmental Center for Central and Eastern Europe (REC), BioREGIO Carpathians, UNEP, UNDP, UNIDO, UNECE, etc. in various environmental topics (including nature protection, water and waste management, protection from environmental noise) but with special focus on air quality and climate change.

 Mr. Xavier Tschumi Canosa (Switzerland)